sciguy14/RoboClaw/README.md

 RoboClaw Web-Controlled Robotic Claw
 ====================================
-The project was Developed by Jeremy E. Blum <www.jeremyblum.com>
+The project was developed by Jeremy Blum. www.jeremyblum.com
 More info is available at http://www.jeremyblum.com/portfolio/web-controlled-roboclaw/

 This is Open Source Hardware and Software Licensed via a Creative Commons Attribution Share-Alike License